ujichase/orbit/docs/src/commands/tree.md

 all root nodes and their respective trees will be displayed.
 To only display the tree of a particular node, use the `<unit>` option.

-There are two trees available to view: hdl and ip.
-By default, the hdl dependency graph is displayed.
-The hdl graph shows the composition of usable entities/modules.
+The tree can display different kinds of dependencies relative to the current ip using the `--edges` option.
+By default, this command uses "unit".
+By specifying edges as "ip", it will return the ip-level dependency tree.
+When using "unit" or "all", the hdl dependency graph will be displayed.
+The hdl graph shown with "unit" displays the composition of usable entities/modules.
 To generate this graph, it analyzes each VHDL architecture and ignores Verilog compiler directives.
 If an unidentified entity is instantiated, it will appear as a leaf in the graph and will be considered as a "black box" denoted by the "?" character next to its position in the tree.
+The hdl graph shown with "all" displays the composition of the design including all primary design unit references.
+Any references (excluding entity instantiations) that are not found will not appear in the dependency graph for the "all" option.

 Using the `--format` option can alter how much information is displayed for each hdl design unit in the tree composition.
 By default, only the design